kaiorosa1/100-days-of-code/log-r2.md

 ### Day 14: May 20, 2019

 **Today's Progress**: In the first session I worked on the display and I started working on the audio part.
 I need to find free audios to use in my project.
+In the second session I've tested one audio and it was working.
+Now I have to find copyright free audios to use.

 **Thoughts**: There are days that are very hard to code and I ask myself if I made the right choice joining this challenge.
 Today is one of those days.
 I have a big exam tomorrow and I need to be studying for that and I also need to go to my course.